-Through the CGI, the Municipal Dispute Resolution Services (MDRS) team can help municipalities assess whether collaborative governance is an appropriate fit and help convene the process and ensure all the prerequisites are in place.
+Through the CGI, the Intermunicipal Relations team can help municipalities assess whether collaborative governance is an appropriate fit and help convene the process and ensure all the prerequisites are in place.

 Where appropriate, municipalities can apply for an Alberta Community Partnership – Mediation and Cooperative Processes cost-sharing grant to cover part of the consultant’s costs.
 The matching grant funding for the assessment phase is available for up to $50,000 for a $100,000 project, and up to $30,000 matching for the implementation phase.
-MDRS staff will assist municipalities in completing the necessary forms to access grant money.
+We assist municipalities in completing the necessary forms to access grant money.

 Municipalities contract directly with consultants for their services.
-MDRS can provide a list of consultants with municipal and/or CGI experience.
+We also provide a list of consultants with municipal and / or CGI experience.

 Strathcona Country and City of Fort Saskatchewan

 Town of Peace River and MD of Peace No. 135

 Northern Sunrise County and Town of Peace River

 Municipalities have had great success with the CGI and have realized the benefits of cooperation.